We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Hard Drive Inspection

-The goal of inspecting the hard drive is to make sure that it doesn't have any hardware-based problems.
+The goal of inspecting hard drives is to ensure they don't have any hardware issues.
 Symptoms that a hard drive has hardware problems:

 • Your system does not recognize the device anymore, or it appears under an unusual name.

-• The hard drive makes unusual noises, clicks, starts too slowly.
+• The hard drive makes unusual noises, clicks, and starts too slowly.

 • Bad blocks constantly appear on your hard drive.